 If you are new to our clinic, please arrive at your appointment 15 minutes early to allow time for processing paper work before your doctor can see you.
+Our "Patient Intake Form" PDF is provided above.
+Please print and fill out the information prior to your visit.

 Please bring BOTH your vision and medical insurance cards if you have them.
 Our billing staff will call and check your benefits for you.